Certainty Will Search Starts

 What is a Certainty Will Search?

-Certainty Will Search searches The National Will Register, accessing over 9.4 million Will registrations, and also in geographically targeted areas for Wills that have not been registered.
+Certainty Will Search searches The National Will Register, accessing over 10 million Wills in the system, and also in geographically targeted areas for Wills that have not been registered.

 When is a Certainty Will Search used?

 To help avoid issues arising later in the process of distributing an estate during probate, it is important to identify whether a Will exists and who holds the most up-to-date version before any probate work is undertaken.

 Why is it important to search for a Will?

 To check there is no Will before proceeding with an intestacy.
 To check the Will held is the latest Will and has not been superseded.
 To proceed with confidence in the correct administration of an estate.
 To find a lost Will.

 Potential incorrectly distributed estate.
 Personal Representatives (an executor or administrator) have the legal authority and responsibility to distribute the estate correctly.
 They will be held liable should a later Will come to light after the estate has been distributed.